Ahed92Wakim/laravel-db-transaction-retry/README.md

 );
 ```

-`transactionWithRetry()` returns the value produced by your callback, just like `DB::transaction()`.
+`runWithRetry()` returns the value produced by your callback, just like `DB::transaction()`.
 If every attempt fails, the last `QueryException` is re-thrown so your calling code can continue its normal error handling.

 ### Parameters